weilan1299/GitHub-and-git/readme.txt

-This is readme file for repo
+Hello, This is readme file for repo